Kyza/Khub/README.md

 `@Kyza#9994`
 `<@220548715265114113>`

-Problems with a plugin?
+Problems with a plugin or theme?
 Submit an [issue](https://github.com/KyzaGitHub/Khub/issues).

 ## BDv2 Plugins